dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/the-dbt-ide.md

 :::

-The dbt Integrated Development Environment (<Term id="ide" />) provides a realtime editing and execution environment for your dbt project.
+The dbt Integrated Development Environment (IDE) provides a realtime editing and execution environment for your dbt project.
 In the dbt IDE, you can write, run, test, and version control the code in your dbt project from your browser -- no command line use required.

 ## Compiling and Running SQL